 Kidney problems.
-Januvia can rarely cause sudden kidney failure.
+In rare cases, Januvia can cause sudden kidney failure.
 If you have kidney problems, you may be at higher risk for this side effect.
 And people with kidney problems may need a lower dosage of Januvia.
 For this reason, be sure your doctor is aware if you have kidney problems before you start taking Januvia.
 Other treatments may be better choices for you.

 Heart failure.
 Januvia can cause heart failure, and can make this condition worse if you already have it.
 If you have heart failure, make sure your doctor knows this before you begin treatment with Januvia.
 They may recommend a drug other than Januvia.

 Allergic reaction.
-You shouldn’t take Januvia If you’ve ever had an allergic reaction to Januvia or any of its ingredients.
+You should not take Januvia if you’ve ever had an allergic reaction to Januvia or any of its ingredients.
 Talk with your doctor about which other treatments are better choices for you.

 There aren’t any direct interactions between Januvia and alcohol.

-Drinking excessive amounts of alcohol can decrease your blood sugar levels, however.
+However, drinking excessive amounts of alcohol can decrease your blood sugar levels.
 Since Januvia also works to lower blood sugar, drinking alcohol while you’re taking the drug may lead to hypoglycemia (low blood sugar).

 Also, drinking too much alcohol may damage your pancreas.
 This may increase your risk for pancreatitis (inflammation of your pancreas), which is a possible side effect of Januvia.

-If you drink alcohol, talk with your doctor about how much is safe for you to drink while you’re taking Januvia.
+If you drink alcohol, talk with your doctor about how much, if any, is safe for you to drink while you’re taking Januvia.